googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/minikube.md

 ## Setting up LoadBalancer Support with MetalLB

-By default, Minikube doesn't provide LoadBalancer functionality, which means services of type `LoadBalancer` will remain in a "Pending" state.
+By default, Minikube doesn't provide LoadBalancer's that are exteranally available without some form of tunneling such as `minikube tunnel`, which means services of type `LoadBalancer` will remain in a "Pending" state.
 For Agones, LoadBalancer services are often used for the allocator and ping services to provide external access.
-To enable LoadBalancer support in Minikube, you need to install MetalLB.
+If you want an external IP for those services without a need to tunnel, you need to install MetalLB.

 ### Installing MetalLB